KLonge/shell_corp/README.md

 ## Architecture

-The architecture is described in the PDF `shell_corp_take_home_assignment.pdf`.
+The architecture is described in the PDF `proposal.pdf`.
 This contains images of the current and proposed architecture diagrams.
 There is also a description of the current data pipeline and proposed changes.
 Images can be found separately in the `diagrams` folder (`.png` and `.svg` versions).

 ## Data Pipeline (Basic Example)